 The open road awaits...

 Although the South of France is full of lovely hotels to choose from - from seafront resorts to Provencal châteaus in the back country - there are a few that are closer to the Route Napoleon than others.

 One of our favourites, right in the foothills of where the best driving territory begins, is the 5* La Bastide Saint-Antoine in Grasse.
-This charming luxury hotel is also home to a one star Michelin restaurant by chef Jacques Chibois, and it has a lovely atmosphere with views over the green hills.
+This charming luxury hotel is also home to a gastronomic restaurant by chef Jacques Chibois, and it has a lovely atmosphere with views over the green hills.

 About 50 km north from Grasse, right on the Route Napoleon, is the 4* Château de Taulane, which is also a golf resort with its own 18-hole golf course.
 This 18th century residence is set in an exceptional setting, with rooms both in the castle and the manor house.

 And a bit more north, at the foothills of the Alps, is the 4* La Bonne Étape, home a Michelin starred gourmet restaurant.